louson21/ppp-extension/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Tested with WordPress 6.8.
+* Added a Settings link next to Deactivate on the Plugins page.

 = 1.0.2 =
 * Security enhancements for user input.
 * Set expiration time in minutes instead of seconds.